-Kew Gardens with Hotel Stay
+Kew Gardens + Hotel Stay

 An outstanding UNESCO World Heritage Site, the beautiful Royal Botanic Gardens at Kew in south-west London are well worth a visit.
-With over 50,000 living plants, Kew is the home of the largest and most diverse botanical and mycological collections in the world.
+With over 50,000 living plants Kew is the home of the largest and most diverse botanical and mycological collections in the world.
 Kew Gardens is the world's leading botanic garden and grows more flower species across its 121 hectares than any other garden around the globe.
-Book a Kew Gardens with hotel stay package today with Holidays Extras and Attraction World, and enjoy a visit to Kew Gardens with a night in one of several of the conveniently located hotels which are just a short tube ride away.
+Book a Kew Gardens with hotel stay package with Holidays Extras today and enjoy a visit to Kew Gardens with a night in one of several conveniently located hotels just a short tube ride away.
 There's also a complimentary breakfast included to fuel you up the morning after a great night's sleep.
 Kew is also ideal for a family break with children under 4 years of age entering Kew Gardens for free!

 What's included with a Kew Gardens and Hotel Stay Package?

 - Tickets to Kew Gardens

 - A relaxing night at a top hotel nearby

-- A delicious breakfast is included with your hotel stay
+- A delicious breakfast

 Top 10 must-see features at Kew Gardens

-- Children's Garden - Perfect for the kids, this fun and interactive space to climb, run and jump helps children explore everything that a plant needs to grow; earth, air, sun and water.
-Spread over a beautiful landscape, in a natural setting (the size of 40 tennis courts) over 100 mature trees, with hidden treasures and adventures await your intrepid little explorers.
+- Children's Garden - Perfect for the kids, this fun and interactive space to climb, run and jump helps children explore everything that a plant needs to grow - earth, air, sun and water.
+Spread over a beautiful landscape in a natural setting (the size of 40 tennis courts) over 100 mature trees, with hidden treasures and adventures await your intrepid little explorers.

 - Great Pagoda - Marvel at spectacular views across London in Kew's Pagoda, completed in 1762 as a gift for Princess Augusta (the founder of the Gardens).
 This incredible Chinese building offered one of the earliest and finest bird's eye views of London.